WebbyNFT/ERC721A-basic-nft-contract/Readme.md

 # Basic NFT ERC721A Contract

 Ready contract for deploying NFT collection.
+It uses ERC721A standard which is much cheaper and minting costs 1/10 of normal ERC721 standard.

 It can be deployed by [Remix](https://remix.ethereum.org/).

-When deploying you need to define collectionName, collectionSymbol and metadataUrl.

-Of course you can change any of the config like *nftPerAddressLimit*, *price*, *maxSupply* in the contract.
+It can be also easily verified by using Remix "ETHERSCAN - CONTRACT VERIFICATION" plugin.

+You have to change collection name (26 line of code), collection symbol (26 line of code) and metadata url (12 line of code).

-Initial values are:
+Initial values for contract are:

-- uriPrefix = ""
+- uriPrefix: ""
-- uriSuffix = ".json"
+- uriSuffix: ".json"
-- nftPerAddressLimit = 1
+- nftPerAddressLimit: 1
-- price = 0.02 ether
+- price: 0.02 ether
-- maxSupply = 222
+- maxSupply: 222
-- paused = true
+- paused: true

 For any suggestions or questions please contact me on: